 "Copper toxicity often leads to the destruction of relationships.
 Sometimes they don't realize it because their feelings are numbed so much by the buildup of excess calcium and copper, they're not even aware that their feelings are numbed, deadened, and cut off, and they're basically operating at a cognitive level and not a feeling level, And yet cognitively they can convince themselves that they're thinking their way through their emotional life.
 And that's simply not the way it works, psychologically.
 I would venture to say that divorce courts are loaded with people who's relationships were destroyed by copper toxicity.
-Because the role of copper toxicity impacting the emotions, thought processes and behaviors is not understood, it leads to a lot of animosity and anger and resentment, and revenge - a lot of flare ups of the Judge psychologically - that ultimately winds up destroying the relationship." ~ Dr. Rick Malter, Ph.D.
+Because the role of copper toxicity impacting the emotions, thought processes and behaviors is not understood, it leads to a lot of animosity and anger and resentment, and revenge - a lot of flare ups of the 'Judge' [a state of the ego-mind] psychologically - that ultimately winds up destroying the relationship." ~ Dr. Malter, Ph.D.

 "Copper lowers dopamine (a neurotransmitter that controls the brain’s pleasure and reward centers) and increases norepinephrine (another neurotransmitter that also functions as a stress hormone) in the brain.
 Imbalances in these important neurotransmitters are related to anxiety and panic disorders, depression (especially postpartum), bipolar disorder, ADHD, autism, violence, and paranoid schizophrenia."

 ~Dr. William J. Walsh, PhD, Author of Nutrient Power: Heal Your Biochemistry & Heal Your Brain